Lesbian Vampire Killers: Plot

 The vicar researches the vampire slayer who killed Carmilla before arming himself and setting off to find Jimmy.
 Judi reveals herself to be a vampire, and after a struggle, Fletch and Jimmy kill her.
 The vampires approach the cottage and Jimmy inadvertently invites them in.
 Eva discovers that Jimmy is the descendant of the baron who killed Carmilla and that Lotte is a virgin and kidnaps them.

 The vicar saves Fletch from Trudi and tells Fletch the truth about the village and Jimmy's identity.
 They go after Jimmy and Lotte in the vicar's crucifix-covered car.
-As the vampires prepare to sacrifice Lotte and Jimmy, Fletch and the vicar try to recover the Sword of Dylldo, the sword that killed Carmilla, from the baron's tomb.
+As the vampires prepare to sacrifice Lotte and Jimmy, Fletch and the vicar try to recover the Sword of Daeldo, the sword that killed Carmilla, from the baron's tomb.
 While Fletch works to open the tomb, the vicar checks on his daughter Rebecca, but does not notice that she has been turned.
 Rebecca attempts to seduce Fletch.
 When she attacks him, she is inadvertently impaled on the sword.
 Fletch decides not to tell the vicar what happened.

 At Carmilla's tomb, Lotte reveals her love for Jimmy.
 The vampires begin draining their blood to resurrect Carmilla.
 With the sword, Fletch and the vicar drive to Carmilla's tomb.
 When they enter the woods, they bring various weapons, but forget the sword.
 The pair reach Jimmy and Lotte.
 The vicar releases them, but Carmilla is resurrected.
 The vicar sacrifices himself so the others can get back to the car for the sword.
 Eva separates Lotte from the men, attacking and seducing her.
 Lotte fights back while Fletch and Jimmy fetch weapons.
 Lotte kills Eva with her cross necklace, infuriating Carmilla.
 Fletch tries to kill Carmilla before Lotte is turned, but is captured himself.
 Jimmy saves them by hurling the sword at Carmilla, piercing her heart and destroying her.
 The three survivors decide to continue ridding the world of evil.